Sanjay9923/Smart-Student-Support-System/README.md

 ## Project Contributor

-**Sanjay.s** — Developer and Project Lead
+Sanjay.s — Developer and Project Lead

 Contributions are welcome.
 Feel free to submit pull requests or propose enhancements to help improve the project.

-## License

-This project is open-source and available under the MIT License.